paalvibe/redmine_jaconda_notifications/README.markdown

 # Jaconda Notifications Plugin for Redmine

+Updated by Paal de Vibe to Redmine 2.

 This plugin is intended to provide basic integration with [Jaconda](http://jaconda.im).
 Following actions will result in notifications to your Jaconda room: